 Prior to beginning an internship, you must have achieved at least junior status, be in good standing (at least 2.000 QPA, though the political science department looks for interns to hold a 3.000 or higher for most internships), be accepted into the department's internship program, arrange with the department's internship coordinator to supervise your internship, and enroll through the records office.

-As the Undergraduate Catalogue explains, internships require a minimum of 150 hours of work (distributed evenly throughout an entire academic semester) at an internship site, working in a professional environment under the supervision of an on-site supervisor and an academic supervisor.
+As the Undergraduate Catalogue explains, internships require a minimum of 150 hours of work (distributed evenly throughout an entire academic semester).
+A minimum of 120 of these hours must be done at an internship site, working in a professional environment under the supervision of an on-site supervisor and an academic supervisor.
 In practice, this generally amounts to two full days each week.
 Because internships earn the same credit as other upper division courses in political science, students should plan on completing a number of academic assignments during the internship.
 These academic requirements are agreed on in advance with the professor supervising your internship and must be completed by the last day of classes in the semester.
 In general, these academic requirements include:

 - assigned political science readings related to the internship